spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 <br />

-17. If you will be using Edge deployments then go ahead and download the packages you believe you will need.
+17. If you will be using Edge deployments then go ahead and download the packages your Edge deployments will need.
 If you are not planning on using Edge, skip to end.
 You can come back to this step in the future and add the packages if needed.
 Click on the `...` tab for additional options.

 <br />